Ramkumar3991/RamkumarGanesan.github.io/README.md

 **TECHNOLOGY CONSULTANT at Virtusa Consulting Services, INDIA**    11/2019 - 09/2020

--Developed many data processing pipelines to extract data from various RDBMS into the Hadoop environment using Sqoop, Hive, and pyspark and followed agile way of    developing pipelines.
+- Developed many data processing pipelines to extract data from various RDBMS into the Hadoop environment using Sqoop, Hive, and pyspark and followed agile way of    developing pipelines.

 **SOFTWARE DEVELOPER at Sysbiz Technologies, INDIA**    Jan/2019 – Nov/2019

--Involved in developing the heterogeneous data analysis platform, which ingests data from various sources into the Hadoop environment and handled all data-related activities related to business objectives.
+- Involved in developing the heterogeneous data analysis platform, which ingests data from various sources into the Hadoop environment and handled all data-related activities related to business objectives.
--Developed many pipelines related to machine learning using the collected data according to the business requirements and deploying the ETL pipelines and trained AI models into the distributed environment (cloud).
+- Developed many pipelines related to machine learning using the collected data according to the business requirements and deploying the ETL pipelines and trained AI models into the distributed environment (cloud).

 **SYSTEM ENGINEER at TATA Consulting Services, INDIA**   Oct/2015 – Jan/2019

--Involved in developing many ETL pipelines to extract data from various relational databases to the Hadoop platform using Sqoop & Apache Hive.
+- Involved in developing many ETL pipelines to extract data from various relational databases to the Hadoop platform using Sqoop & Apache Hive.
--Optimized the developed pipelines using optimization techniques related to the environment, which saved around 25% of the time than the current system.
+- Optimized the developed pipelines using optimization techniques related to the environment, which saved around 25% of the time than the current system.

 ### Academic Project